Get all the latest news on coronavirus and more delivered daily to your inbox. Sign up here.

 "Onward," featuring the vocal talents of Chris Pratt, Tom Holland, and Julia Louis-Dreyfus was released digitally for $20.

 On April 3, it became available to stream on Disney+.
 The animated film is about two elf brothers on a magical quest to bring their father back.

 "While we're looking forward to audiences enjoying our films on the big screen again soon, given the current circumstances, we are pleased to release this fun, adventurous film to digital platforms early for audiences to enjoy from the comfort of their homes," director Dan Scanlon and producer Kori Rae said in a statement.

 "Sonic the Hedgehog"

-Paramount Pictures announced that "Sonic" will be available early for digital release on March 31.
+Paramount Pictures announced that "Sonic" would be available early for digital release on March 31.